vgdata/OPTM_MLpipelineAzure/README.md

 In Logistic regression model, the accuracy was 0.911 and it was developed with hyperdrive.
 Here the execution time was  6 minutes, but accuracy was less.

-## Future work
-More algorithms can be added to Scikit-learn process to test other configuration  and tune hyperparameters.
-Some preprocessing techniques like feature selection can be used.
-We can have different primary metrics and do comparion to get overall good results.

-## Proof of cluster clean up

-At the end of the pipeline run, cluster was cleaned.